nicopap/cuicui/design_doc/richtext/informal_grammar.md

 You can escape \{ curly brackets \}.
 {Color: pink| even inside \{ a closed section \}}.
 {Color: {relevant_color} | Not only Content can be dynamic, also value of other metadata}
-{Color: {} |If the identifier of a dynamic metadata value is elided, then the typeid of the rust type is used}
-can also use a single elided Content if you want: {Content:{}}
 {Content:{ident}} is equivalent to {ident} also {  ident  }.
 ```